ijij6960/mutelol/README.md

-# Deprecated this program now
+# This program is deprecated in LOL, now

 ### Auto Mute All for the game "League of Legends"